mikiw/DexProtocol/README.md

     if (input.function === 'AddToWhitelist') {
         const address = input.target

-        // TODO: implement required checks (add if not exists and only by owner), if check will fail throw new ContractError
+        // TODO: Implement required checks (add if not exists and only by owner), if check will fail throw new ContractError.
-        // TODO: add to address to whitelist
+        // TODO: Add to token contract address to whitelist.
     }

     if (input.function === 'RemoveFromWhitelist') {
         const address = input.target

-        // TODO: implement required checks (remove only if exists and only by owner), if check will fail throw new ContractError
+        // TODO: Implement required checks (remove only if exists and only by owner), if check will fail throw new ContractError.
-        // TODO: remove address from  whitelist
+        // TODO: Remove token contract address from whitelist.
     }

     if (input.function === 'RegisterOrder') {
         const order = input.target

-        // TODO: implement required checks (like expiration time (or block heigh) higher than the current time,
+        // TODO: Implement required checks (like expiration time (or block heigh) higher than the current time/block,
-        // tokens need to be whitelisted and isActive must be true), if check will fail throw new ContractError
+        // tokens need to be whitelisted, isActive must be true, isFilled must be false and txId needs to be unique).
+        // TODO: If check will fail throw new ContractError.
-        // TODO: add order to registry
+        // TODO: Add order to registry.
     }

     if (input.function === 'CancelOrder') {
-        const transactionId = input.target
+        const orderTxId = input.target

-        // TODO: implement required checks (find order by transaction id and set isActive to false), if check will fail throw new ContractError
+        // TODO: Implement required checks (find order by transaction id and check caller), if check will fail throw new ContractError.
+        // TODO: Set isActive to false.
+    }

+    if (input.function === 'DepositAsset') {
+        const txId = input.target

+        // TODO: Implement required checks (check if token contract is whitelisted from transaction details).
-        // TODO: remove address from  whitelist
+        // TODO: Read transaction details from blockchain and check confirmation number.
+        // TODO: If check will fail throw new ContractError.
+        // TODO: Increase the vault balance of digital asset for a given caller.
+        // TODO: Update asset deposit registry with txId to avoid double deposit.
+    }

+    if (input.function === 'WithdrawAsset') {
+        const withdrawDetails = input.target

+        // TODO: Implement required checks (check if token contract is whitelisted).
+        // TODO: check if caller has enough balance of that asset.
+        // TODO: If check will fail throw new ContractError.
+        // TODO: Decrease the vault balance of digital asset for a given caller.
     }

     throw new ContractError(`No function supplied or function not recognised: "${input.function}"`)